dherrera1911/dherrera1911.github.io/_posts/2024-12-03-covariance-shrinkage.md

 ## Linear Discriminant Analysis with shrinkage

-Let's next see the OAS estimator used in practice, by applying Linear Discriminant Analysis (LDA) to the MNIST dataset.
+Let's next compare the OAS estimator to the sample covariance estimator in a practical setting.
+For this, we will use Linear Discriminant Analysis (LDA) as applied to the MNIST dataset.

+### Linear Discriminant Analysis

 LDA is a standard technique for dimensionality reduction and classification.
-In a labeled dataset, LDA learns the filters that maximize the separation between classes while minimizing the within-class variability.
+In a labeled dataset, LDA learns the filters that maximize the separation between classes, while minimizing the within-class variability.
 This goal can be mathematically formulated as follows:

 - In a dataset with $$C$$ classes, the between-class scatter matrix
 $$S_B = \frac{1}{C}\sum_{i=1}^C (\mu_i - \mu)(\mu_i - \mu)^T$$
-(i.e. covariance of the class means centered around the global mean) indicates how the class means are spread out in the data space
+(i.e. covariance of the class means centered around the global mean) indicates how the class means are spread out in the data space.
+In this formula, $$\mu_i$$ is the mean of class $$i$$, and $$\mu$$ is the global mean.
 - The within-class scatter matrix
 $$S_W = \frac{1}{N} \sum_{i=1}^C \sum_{x \in X_i} (x - \mu_i)(x - \mu_i)^T$$,
-where $$N$$ is the total number of samples, and $$X_i$$ is the set of samples in class $$i$$ indicates how the data points are spread out around their class means (this is the residual covariance around the class means)
+where $$N$$ is the total number of samples, and $$X_i$$ is the residual covariance around the class means, i.e. the within-class variability.
-- Along direction $$w$$, the variance between classes is given by
-$$w^T S_B w$$, and the variance within classes is given by
-$$w^T S_W w$$
+- If we project the data along vector $$w$$, the variance between classes will be given by $$w^T S_B w$$, and the variance within classes will be given by $$w^T S_W w$$
-- The directions that maximize between-class separation while minimizing within-class variance are the directions that maximize the following ratio:
+- Thus, the filters $$w$$ that maximize between-class separation while minimizing within-class variance are the directions that maximize the following ratio: